-Quantum Mechanics Explained Fast
+Quantum Mechanics - Explained in 90 Seconds

 If I was forced to summarize Quantum Mechanics in one sentence I would say this.. "small objects behave very differently than big objects".